defi-wonderland/hardhat-account-abstraction/README.md

 | `smartAccount`                 | Address of a smart account to use in your scripts                                                    | No       | Will deploy one for you                     |
 | `policyId`                     | The policy id to use if your paymaster has one                                                       | No       | No default                                  |

+### How does default smart account deployment work?

+When you use a `PRIVATE_KEY` and no set `smartAccount` in the config we will deploy a smart account for you, this signer is considered the owner of the smart account, however the sender address for all interactions will be the `smartAccount` not the signer.
+We use your signer address as a salt when deploying the smart account so it will be unique to your signer and reuseable no matter how many times you run the scripts.

 ### Supported Paymaster Types

 The list of paymasters we currently support